iDelTer/OneMediaBack/README.md

 ## OneMedia

 OneMedia is a web application that displays information about films and the users can consult them, create list to save them and vote.
+This project requires a client and you can find it in [OneMedia](https://github.com/iDelTer/OneMedia).

 ## Required Programms